Hydrochlorothiazide / lisinopril Side Effects

 Applies to hydrochlorothiazide / lisinopril: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / lisinopril:Less common
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / lisinopril:Less common

 - Blurred vision